 Contributions of the face and body to overall attractiveness – Peters et al. (2007)

 What happened was that ratings of the face were closer to ratings of the face/body combined than just the body ratings.
-This meant that the face is more important in judgments of physical attractiveness.
+This meant that the face is more critical in judgments of physical attractiveness.

 Masculine Somatotype and Hirsuteness as Determinants of Sexual Attractiveness to Women – Dixson et al. 2003